KOF: Maximum Impact: Gameplay

-Unlike the 2D games from the series, Maximum Impact breaks the team system, causing all the fighters to fight alone (as it depicted in Art of Fighting 2, Fatal Fury 2/Special and Garou: Mark of the Wolves).
+Unlike the 2D games from the series, Maximum Impact breaks the team system, causing all the fighters to fight alone.
 The story mode is experienced as a single character through the "Mephistopheles Fighting Tournament".
 For most characters, this consists of fighting six characters, with Duke's cronie / Consigliere Hyena announcing the next opponent between matches.
 For the final match, one faces Duke himself.
 For a few "featured" characters (Alba Meira, Soiree Meira, and Lien Neville), the story is more intricate and fleshed out.

 The gameplay is similar to those of Tekken, Street Fighter and Bloody Roar series, such as having a more combo command moves system and players being capable of executing juggle combos freely.

 In Versus Mode, a single match (be it a one-on-one fight or a 3 vs. 3 battle) is fought against either the computer or another player.
 In Mission Mode, the player is faced with four levels of ten missions each.
 Each mission has settings and conditions to be completed.
 Most of the game's unlockables come through this mode.
 In Time Attack Mode, the player has to defeat a number of characters as quickly as possible.
 The online mode is available only on the Xbox version, and features online matchmaking for play between two players.